-When making an executive summary, you are trying to summarize a large amount of information as concisely and clearly as possible.
-They say a picture is worth a thousand words, so what if instead of just writing sentences in an executive summary, you used pictures too?
+When making a summary of an incident investigation, you are trying to summarize a large amount of information as concisely and clearly as possible.
+They say a picture is worth a thousand words, so what if instead of just writing sentences in a summary, you used pictures too?

-If you are interested in learning more about the above example, you can read our Case Study of the Valdez oil spill which includes a full-sized pdf version of the executive summary you can download.
+If you are interested in learning more this example, you can read our Case Study of the Valdez oil spill, which includes a full-sized PDF version of the summary you can download.

 2. Define a Clear Problem Outline

-If you would like to build a Cause Mapping executive summary like the one above, I recommend you include an Outline.
+If you would like to build a Cause Mapping® executive summary like the one above, I recommend you include a problem outline.
 Outlines help clearly define the problem by laying out the basic background information and listing out how the issue impacted your organization’s goals.
-Management or whomever is reviewing the executive summary can quickly identify the who, what, when and where for the issue as well as the associated cost and other pertinent information, such as if there were any reportable injuries, an environmental release, a delay in production, etc.
+Management or whomever reviews the executive summary can quickly identify the who, what, when and where for the issue.
+Plus, they can easily see the associated cost and other pertinent information, such as if there were any reportable injuries, an environmental release, a delay in production, etc.

-Now that you’ve clearly defined the problem or issue, a Cause Map may be used to describe the how of the issue.
-Cause Maps visually lay out the cause-and-effect relationships to intuitively show what causes contributed to the issue.
+Now that you’ve clearly defined the problem or issue, a Cause Map diagram may be used to describe the how of the issue.
+The Cause Mapping method visually lay out the cause-and-effect relationships to intuitively show what causes contributed to the issue.
 You can also include any important evidence under the relevant cause to show how the team came to their respective conclusions.
-Using a Cause Map to summarize your investigation allows you to quickly communicate a large amount of information and is generally clearer than writing a paragraph that attempts to describe and summarize the same information.
+Using a Cause Map diagram to summarize your investigation allows you to quickly communicate a large amount of information and is generally clearer than writing a paragraph that attempts to describe and summarize the same information.

 4. Include Solutions